OmniSharp/omnisharp-vim/README.md

 ##Features

 * Contextual code completion
-	* Code documentation is displayed in the preview window when available (Xml Documentation for Window, MonoDoc documentation for Mono)
+	* Code documentation is displayed in the preview window when available (Xml Documentation for Windows, MonoDoc documentation for Mono)
 	* CamelCase completions are supported, e.g Console.WL(TAB) will complete to Console.WriteLine
 	* "Subsequence" completions are also supported. e.g. Console.Wline would also complete to Console.WriteLine
 	* Completions are ranked in the following order